A free resource for nonprofit

 map and written out)

-mass transit (bus lines, train lines) a person could take to get to your
+what mass transit (bus lines, train lines) a person could take to get

 - link to how to support the

-agency (how to donate money, how to volunteer, etc.)
+agency (how to donate money, how to volunteer, how to become a

 - link to a page of FAQs (frequently asked questions and their

-answers), even if some of those questions are answered on the home page
+answers), even if as those questions are answered across other pages

-this regularly, get the place on your home page where people can expect
+update this regularly, get the place on your home page where people

-to find it.
-Your goal is for this to change at least monthly (weekly and
+can expect to find it.
+Your goal is for this to change at least

 blog from the Executive Director or veteran volunteer, etc.